Donyi-Polo: Conscience and ethics

 Donyi-Poloists describe the "Donyi-Polo" nature of the universe as the eyes of human conscience.
 Happiness is given through right action, and right action is that which follows the order of nature (Donyi-Polo).

 Oshang Ering, a philosopher of the religion, has written that as the two objects in the sky (Bomong and Boo) focus light to enable us to see what is what, Donyi-Polo makes us aware of what is wrong and right.
 Right conscience naturally prevails, and when a person does wrong things (acts against the natural order) and tries to hide it, or masks it as good, then the force of conscience (Donyi-Polo) imposes a psychological pression, and the wrongdoer loses happiness.

 Right conscience naturally guides man.
 According to the traditional belief, love, compassion, equality and selflessness are naturally ordained by Donyi-Polo; they are inscribed in nature.
 The ethical dimension of Donyi-Polo also means purity, beauty, simplicity, and frankness.

-Institution

-On 28 August 1968, a meeting of Adi intellectuals was held in Along, West Siang, to discuss countermeasures to be taken against the gradual erosion of indigenous identity and traditions attributed to India's policy of integration of Arunachal Pradesh, and particularly the spread of Christianity in the area since the 1950s which has caused an enduring crisis in the cultural mosaic of the north-eastern state.
-The meeting's aim was also that of uniting the Tibeto-Burman folks under a collective identity and values for a good life.